top of page

 daniel-guerra.webp

-Retirement planning means organizing income, investments, taxes, and healthcare to achieve lasting financial security.
-For San Diego residents, it holds added importance due to the region’s higher cost of living and California’s complex tax and property regulations.
-Proper planning provides a structured way to manage income sources such as pensions, 401(k)s, IRAs, Roth assets, and Social Security while preparing for healthcare needs and real estate considerations under Proposition 19 and pension systems like CalPERS and CalSTRS.
+Retirement income planning is the process of shifting from wealth accumulation to distribution by creating a reliable income stream that generates income in retirement and reduces financial risks.
+For San Diego residents, retirement income planning is especially important given the region’s higher cost of living and California’s complex tax, pension, and property regulations.
+A well-structured income plan coordinates sources such as pensions, 401(k)s, IRAs, Roth assets, and Social Security, while addressing healthcare planning and real estate considerations under Proposition 19, as well as public pension systems such as CalPERS and CalSTRS.

-Key aspects of retirement planning include income design, tax optimization, Roth conversion strategy, Medicare and healthcare coordination, estate and property law considerations such as Proposition 19, and personalized retirement objectives.
-When managed through a fiduciary approach, these elements form a framework that preserves wealth, sustains income, and builds confidence throughout retirement.
+Key elements of retirement income planning include income design, tax-efficient withdrawal sequencing, Roth conversion strategy, Medicare and healthcare coordination, estate and property law considerations such as Proposition 19, and clearly defined personal income objectives.
+When implemented through a fiduciary approach, these components form an integrated framework that preserves wealth, sustains dependable retirement income, and provides confidence throughout retirement.

-Contact Imeson Wealth Partners LLC, a fiduciary financial planner in San Diego, to begin structuring an optimal, tax-efficient retirement plan aligned with California law.
+Contact Imeson Wealth Partners LLC, a fiduciary financial planner in San Diego, to begin structuring a tax-efficient retirement income plan aligned with California law and long-term income goals.

 Schedule your free consultation today, and let's start creating the plan you need to live the life you want